About Beth Moore

 I decided to run for the Georgia House of Representatives to not only preserve the beauty and prosperity of our district, but also to prepare it for smart growth into the 21st century.
 It’s more important than ever that we fight hard to keep the progress we’ve made in the South and to protect the American dream for those living here now and for those who are yet to come.
 I want our leadership at the Capitol to represent the diverse, welcoming, entrepreneurial spirit that embodies our American values.

 I consider myself a living example of the success Georgia can achieve by investing in its people.
 The generosity of the HOPE Scholarship allowed me and my husband to graduate college debt-free, pursue successful careers of our choice and ultimately purchase a home in which to raise our future family.
 Unfortunately the HOPE Scholarship is now a fraction of its original incarnation and is becoming more and more difficult for students and families to access, with fewer benefits for those who do qualify.
 We have failed to live up to that unspoken American covenant to ensure our children and grandchildren have better and broader opportunities than we had.

 Georgia’s bold investment in film, television and music allows Georgians young and old, including myself, to generate and grow thousands of coveted entertainment industry jobs that were formerly the sole province of Los Angeles, New York and Nashville.
 We took a risk on an exciting new direction for our state, and that investment is now paying back billions of dollars in dividends and is shining a bright light of hope and opportunity on Georgia.
-I’m running to support the expansion of economic investments in a wide array of job markets, like those in the entertainment field, which add long-lasting value to our community and cannot be outsourced or automated.
+I support the expansion of economic investments in a wide array of job markets, like those in the entertainment field, which add long-lasting value to our community and cannot be outsourced or automated.